-This is one of the advantages that VPS has over shared hosting.
+This is one of the advantages that virtual servers have over the shared hosting configuration.
 VPS hosting comes with its own dedicated IP address.
-In some cases, the host may provide more than one per account, or you can opt to buy additional IP addresses.
-For example, ScalaHosting Managed VPS plans come with one dedicated IP address per plan.
+In some cases, the host may provide more than one per account, or you can opt to purchase additional IP addresses.

 IP Addresses and Domains in VPS and Their Proper Configuration

 SPanel Domain Management Tools

 Once you’ve created an account in the SPanel control panel, you’ll need to log in to it to manage the hosting for that account.
 During the creation process, you will have assigned a domain name to the account.
 When logged in, you can also manage addon domains, subdomains, and use the DNS editor.